bactopia/bactopia/docs/index.md

 A subset of parameters users may commonly adjust.

 [Tutorial](tutorial.md)
-A brief tutorial on how to replicate the [Staphopia Analyis Pipeline](https://staphopia.emory.edu) using Bactopia.
+A brief tutorial on how to replicate the [Staphopia Analysis Pipeline](https://staphopia.emory.edu) using Bactopia.

 [Build Datasets](datasets.md)
 A description on how to make use of datasets (public or private) with Bactopia.